xplorer-io/website/README.md

+# Xplorers Website

 This is an Xplorers website project.
-Any contributions are welcome!
+It will be first place stop for everyone to understand who Xplorers are and what we do as a group of friends in this community.
+We will include our events, blogs, informational contents, pictures of our past collaborations and outgoings, any many more.
+So, hit ⭐ and stay updated! 🥳

 ## Getting Started